SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

   commands and arguments from being executed (if the first argument of the fallback could be the same as the child command).

-In all cases, if the arguments parse succesfully but the child executor throws an exception, the fallback executor (if any) is not executed and the error message from the child executor is displayed.
+In all cases, if the arguments parse successfully but the child executor throws an exception, the fallback executor (if any) is not executed and the error message from the child executor is displayed.